ncctcr/imvu-openai-bot/README.md

 Install:
-chrome://extentions -> developer mode -> download the unpacked extension
+Got to chrome://extentions -> switch to 'developer mode' -> click on 'download the unpacked extension'